Elizabeth Tilney, Countess of Surrey: Death and legacy

 Elizabeth Tilney died on 4 April 1497 and it is commonly stated that she was buried in the nun's choir of the Convent of the Minoresses outside Aldgate.
 In her will, she left money to be distributed to the poor of Whitechapel and Hackney.

 However, historian Marilyn Roberts presents solid evidence why this will cannot be of Elizabeth Tilney.
 The will is written 9 years after Elizabeth Tilney died and refers to Elizabeth, Duchess of Norfolk.
 But Elizabeth Tilney would refer to herself as Countess of Surrey, not as Duchess of Norfolk because her husband wasn't duke of Norfolk when she died (he acquired the title many years later).

 Elizabeth Tilney is often confused with Elizabeth Talbot, last Mowbray Duchess of Norfolk, who definitely was buried in Aldgate.
 With Aldgate ruled out as a place of burial of Countess of Surrey, it is unknown where she was actually buried.
-Her family lived at the time of her death in Sheriff Hutton Castle near York, but she could have been buried somewhere else.
+Her family lived at the time of her death in Sheriff Hutton Castle near York, but she could have been buried somewhere else, most likely at Thetford Priory, which by then was the burial place and mausoleum of members of the Howard family.

 After her death, by licence dated 8 November 1497 Thomas Howard married as his second wife her cousin, Agnes Tilney, by whom he had seven more children.

 Elizabeth's granddaughters included not only Katherine Howard and Anne Boleyn, but also three of Henry VIII's mistresses, Elizabeth Carew, Mary Boleyn and, allegedly, Mary Howard, Duchess of Richmond.
 During the reign of Henry VIII the Howards, led by Elizabeth's eldest son, Thomas Howard, 3rd Duke of Norfolk, became the premier family of England.